-Necessity is often seen as the mother of invention, and having historical association with pragmatism, Dutch defenders once again became defenders.
+Necessity is often seen as the mother of invention, and having a historical association with pragmatism, Dutch defenders once again became defenders.
 Epitomised by Jaap Stam, the new generation returned to the rudimentary basics of defending.
 Though still practised and cherished, the ability to suavely bring the ball out of defence became secondary.

-Furthermore, it is a harsh reality that other prominent Dutch defenders of the era simply weren’t of the same ilk as Rijkaard, Koeman and de Boer.
+Furthermore, it is a harsh reality that other prominent Dutch defenders of the era simply weren’t of the same ilk as Rijkaard, Koeman and De Boer.
 Without disrespecting the likes of Wilfred Bouma, André Ooijer, Khalid Boulahrouz, Jon Heitinga and Joris Mathijsen, they represent a different class of player in a much-changed context of international football.

 The Dutch failed to qualify for the 2002 World Cup and exited the 2006 tournament after a brutally ugly defeat to Portugal.
 Poetically, tragically and ironically, this shift from Total Football to defence at all costs culminated at the 2010 World Cup.

 In winning all three group games and narrowly defeating Slovakia, Brazil and Uruguay, 2010 saw the Netherlands playing to new strengths: disciplined, dogged defending and aggressive holding midfielders.
 With Heitinga and Mathijsen supported by Mark van Bommel, Nigel de Jong and Demy de Zeeuw, attacking and artistic license was strictly limited to attack.